We’re not here to convince you that taking part in Black Friday is the right thing to do.

 The Oberlo team think that the latter strategy can be very effective:

-Once you’ve considered all of these questions, and are happy with the answers, you can get going on building your B2B Black Friday campaign.
+Once you’ve considered all of these questions, and are happy with the answers, you can get going with building your B2B Black Friday campaign.

 What do your customers find engaging around Black Friday?
 What are they most receptive to?